Zeray-Kahsay/React-Quiz/react-quiz/README.md

 ## About the App

 This app is built using the latest react version of 18 as per August 2023.
 There are two source folder, src and src-with-context.
-In the first folder, useReducer is used as state management, and in the second, both useReducer and contextAPI combined are used.
+In the first folders, useReducer is used as state management, and in the second, both useReducer and contextAPI combined are used.

 To run the app: